Leah1977/Fit_Time_MS4/README.md

 - heroku run python manage.py createsuperuser

-15. Add Heroku app URL in stripe as a new webhook endpoint.
+15. Add Heroku app URL in Stripe as a new webhook endpoint.

 12. Go to the app Overview page and when the build is finished, click 'Open App.'